Champii/Nodulator/README.md

         res.status(200).send usernames

-    # We call super() to apply Nodulator.Route.DefaultRoute behaviour
+    # We call super() to apply Nodulator.Route.MultiRoute behaviour
     # We called '/usernames' route before, so it won't be override by
     # default route GET => /api/1/{resource_name}/:id
     super()